SergioGonzalezSanz/wwc-visualisation/readme.md

 ## Getting ready to hack

 Once you install Python, the libraries, and download the code. you are ready!

+Please complete the following tutorials before attending the hacknight.

 * Introduction to Pandas : [notebook]  (/introduction/Intro%20to%20matplotlib.ipynb)
 * Introduction to Pyplot : [notebook]  (/introduction/Intro%20to%20pandas.ipynb)
 * Introduction to the wine dataset [notebook] (/Intro%20to%20the%20Wine%20Quality%20dataset.ipynb)